 If your truck camper is equipped with a cassette toilet, you’ll especially want one of these.
 The Valterra Gray Water Drain Adapter allows you to connect a standard water hose to it rather than the standard 3 inch sewer hose.
 Going this route can save valuable storage space by not having to store a large sewer hose, and when it comes to storage, you can never have enough in a truck camper.
 A boondocking must-have item.

 3. RV Gray Water Drain Hose: If you have item two above, you’ll need a standard hose to drain gray water away from your camper.
 It’s true you can drain gray water below your camper, but this can get messy, not to mention smelly.
 Best to have a 15 to 25 foot RV water hose to drain your camper’s gray water away from your camper.
-You can buy either a new fresh water hose, like this one, or use an old fresh water hose or garden hose.
+You can buy either a new fresh water hose or use an old fresh water hose or garden hose.
 If your gray water hose is the same color as your fresh water hose make sure you mark or identify your gray hose with a permanent marker.

 4. Portable Magnetic Mirror: Most truck campers have a mirror in the bathroom.
 However, a magnetic, portable mirror is great to have, especially in truck campers with only a kitchen sink.
 We keep our magnetic mirror on our refrigerator door and it really comes in handy for things like shaving.
 What’s great about these portable mirrors, is that they can be used inside or outside the camper.
 You can pick one of these up real cheap on Amazon.com or at Walmart for less than $10.